ibm-cloud-docs/satellite/monitor.md

 See [Auditing events for {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-at_events).
 {: shortdesc}

-### IBM monitoring to resolve and report location alerts
+### {{site.data.keyword.IBM_notm}} monitoring to resolve and report location alerts
 {: #monitoring-default}

-When you create a {{site.data.keyword.satelliteshort}} location and set up the location control plane, IBM automatically monitors and resolves certain alerts for issues with your location setup and host infrastructure.
-The following table describes different scenarios and the actions that IBM takes to address the scenarios.
+When you create a {{site.data.keyword.satelliteshort}} location and set up the location control plane, {{site.data.keyword.IBM_notm}} automatically monitors and resolves certain alerts for issues with your location setup and host infrastructure.
+The following table describes different scenarios and the actions that {{site.data.keyword.IBM_notm}} takes to address the scenarios.
 {: shortdesc}

-Additionally, if you [set up your {{site.data.keyword.satelliteshort}} location to forward logs to {{site.data.keyword.la_full_notm}}](/docs/satellite?topic=satellite-health#setup-la), the messages and more detailed information from the IBM Monitoring component are captured and stored in your {{site.data.keyword.la_full_notm}} instance.
+Additionally, if you [set up your {{site.data.keyword.satelliteshort}} location to forward logs to {{site.data.keyword.la_full_notm}}](/docs/satellite?topic=satellite-health#setup-la), the messages and more detailed information from the {{site.data.keyword.IBM_notm}} Monitoring component are captured and stored in your {{site.data.keyword.la_full_notm}} instance.

 | Scenario | Action |
 | --- | --- |